Procedure 7.3.17 Electronic Payments

 Part 1.
 Authority.
 Board Policies 1A.1 and 1A.3 delegate authority to the chancellor to develop procedures to implement policy 7.3.

 Subpart A. Web-based electronic payment.
-Colleges and universities shall offer students at a minimum the option of paying tuition and fees through use of a payment option accessible through the college or university web site.
+Colleges and universities shall offer students, at a minimum, the option of paying tuition and fees through use of a payment option accessible through the college or university web site.
 The college or university web site must connect through the common system-wide e-payment processor selected for this purpose.

-Subpart B. Other electronic payment options.
-Colleges and universities may offer students the option of paying tuition and fees through other electronic payment options, such as telephone, at the cashier’s window, and so on.
-Colleges and universities are encouraged to interface such other electronic payment options through the common systemwide processor in order to maximize processor volume and minimize related volume-based fee rates.
+Colleges and universities must interface all electronic payment options through the common systemwide processor in order to maximize processor volume and minimize related volume-based fee rates.
 Use of a single processor also simplifies the processing of refunds for payments made by credit card in that such refunds must be made through both the same credit card and same merchant agreement.

 Part 4.
 Directing Payment.
 Colleges and universities shall allow students making an electronic payment to direct payment to their choice of common payment groups or colleges and/or universities as identified within the payment system (e.g., tuition and fees, housing, individual customized training courses, library fines, etc.).
 Directing payment to certain payment groups does not eliminate the students’ obligation for payment of the other listed charges.